catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

  We will not be doing any DNS or HTTPS setup for the purposes of this demonstration.

-Please follow the Fastly documentation to `signup and create your first service`_ you can skip the final step of creating a CNAME for your domain if you do not wish to configure DNS.
+Please follow the Fastly documentation to `signup and create your first service`_.
+You can skip the final step of creating a CNAME for your domain if you do not wish to configure DNS.

 .. _signup and create your first service: https://docs.fastly.com/guides/basic-setup/sign-up-and-create-your-first-service

-Once you have signed up and logged in to the Fastly app using the verification link emailed to you you will be presented with a Quick Start wizard.
+Once you have signed up and logged in to the Fastly app using the verification link emailed to you, you will be presented with a Quick Start wizard.

 Name your service something like *Region Failover Test*.

-Add the IP address of your primary server, this should be available in the environment variable ``$PRIMARY_IP``.
+Add the IP address of your primary server: this should be available in the environment variable ``$PRIMARY_IP``.

-You will need to select a domain name for the service you can use the domain ``www.failover.net.nz`` which does not exist at the time of writing.
+You will need to select a domain name for the service.
+You can use the domain ``www.failover.net.nz`` which does not exist at the time of writing.
 Fastly does not check if this domain is valid or if it belongs to you.

 .. image:: ../_static/rf-quickstart.png
    :align: center

-Click *Configure* and your site will be setup.
+Click *Configure* and your site will be set up.

-After 30 seconds or so you should be able to hit your site via the URL
+After 30 seconds or so, you should be able to hit your site via the URL
 provided:

 http://www.failover.net.nz.global.prod.fastly.net

-You should be presented with the default **Welcome to nginx!** being served up from our primary instance.
+You should be presented with the default **Welcome to nginx!** being served up from your primary instance.

-Lets verify this from the command line:
+To verify this from the command line:

 .. code-block:: bash